Resilience – do you have what it takes?

 Over the years I’m going to guess you’ve picked up a number of limiting beliefs – beliefs that you hold about yourself that disempower you or hold you back in some way.
 Examples of limiting beliefs could include I can’t do ‘x’, I’m not good enough etc. Consider how great your results would be is your starting point was ‘I can’t survive Brexit, my business is doomed to fail’ – ok, maybe you don’t have a belief like that, but you know the types of beliefs I’m talking about … What are the stories you’re telling yourself?
 Are they empowering you or limiting you?

 We are only limited by our current thinking

 Resilient people have positive beliefs about their own ability, about optimising, self-belief, commitment and more.
 On our NLP Practitioner courses we teach people how to take a limiting belief and turn it into an empowering belief in around 20 minutes – just imagine what a difference that makes to someone’s results!

 What to learn more about NLP?

-… then come and join us on one of our public courses and we’ll gladly share more with you about how you can acquire the NLP mindset for success.
-Perhaps you’d like to join us on the our next 2 day NLP Business Diploma (click here for dates of the next course) – a great introductory course, no prior experience required and directly relevant to those in organisations.
+… then come and join us on one of our public courses (or our online training) and we’ll gladly share more with you about how you can acquire the NLP mindset for success.
+Perhaps you’d like to join us on our next 2 day NLP Diploma (click here for dates of the next course) – a great introductory course, no prior experience required and directly relevant to those in organisations.

 Perhaps you want to come on our the 7 day NLP Practitioner course – a certified course, accredited by the ABNLP (governing body) which will provide you with the ultimate personal development course and equips you to use NLP to help others.
 Our next NLP Practitioner course dates can be found by clicking here.